-Valkyria Chronicles takes place on a continent known as Europa which resembles Europe to a large degree (an instance of Japanese Europe).
-An important resource in this universe is the mineral ragnite.
-Ragnite serves as the unobatanium in the game, a power source as well as an ore that has natural healing powers.
-Its used in grenades, artillery shells, armor plating, and fuel for vehicles.
+The Valkyria Chronicles series takes place on a continent known as Europa which resembles real-world Europe to a large degree.
+An important resource in this universe is the mineral Ragnite.
+Ragnite serves as the unobtanium in the game, a power source as well as an ore that has natural healing abilities.
+The mineral is used in grenades, artillery shells, armor plating, and fuel for vehicles.
 On the other hand, it can be refined into Ragnaid, an all purpose healing balm.
-Control of ragnite mines is an important motivation in the game.
-The name ragnite likely comes from the word Rageno, a proto-Germanic word for gods or powers and is the base for the word Ragnarok.
+Control of Ragnite mines is a huge point of contention in the world of Valkyria Chronicles and is the cause of many conflicts.
+The name Ragnite likely comes from the word Rageno, a proto-Germanic word for gods or powers and is the base for the word Ragnarok.

 The first civilizations present on Europa were founded by the Darcsens.
 Darcsens share many characteristics with shunned groups in European history, most notably Ashkenazim Jews and the Romani.
 The Darcsens feature dark blue-black hair and often carry around gingham kerchief as a symbol of their ethnicity.
 They are tied to what is known as the Darcsen Calamity.
 Supposedly the Darcsens had achieved a highly advanced civilization that was able to refine ragnite to power many advanced technologies and weapons.
 They were rumored to have ravaged Europa during a large period of war known as the Darcsen Calamity.
 This supposedly ruined the land and set Europa back centuries.
 The Darcsens are persecuted for, this attributed calamity, are forbidden from having last names and are often forced into menial jobs such as working in ragnite mines or refineries.